-If the tool bar is hidden, the Style button is automatically shown on the right side of the Address bar.
+If the tool bar is hidden (size set to None or Compact), the Style button is automatically shown on the right side of the Address bar.
+If the tool bar size is set to Compact, a small selection of the tool bar buttons is shown on the right side of the address bar.